Nested Sequents for First-Order Modal Logics via Reachability Rules

-In order to give this class of logics a uniform nested sequent presentation, we make use of so-called \emph{reachability rules}---a class of rules identified in~\cite{Lyo21thesis}, which possess two kinds of functionality: such rules may (i) propagate formulae along certain paths, and/or (ii) search for data along certain paths, within a labeled or nested sequent.
+In order to give this class of logics a uniform nested sequent presentation, we make use of so-called \emph{reachability rules} , which possess two kinds of functionality: such rules may (i) propagate formulae along certain paths, and/or (ii) search for data along certain paths, within a labeled or nested sequent.
 The first kind of functionality is exhibited by the well-known class of \emph{propagation rules}~\cite{CasCerGasHer97,Fit72,GorPosTiu11}, which have proven vital for the provision of nested sequent systems for propositional modal and constructive logics~\cite{CiaLyoRamTiu21,GorPosTiu08,GorPosTiu11,LyoBer19}.
 Rules exhibiting the second kind of functionality have only been defined more recently~\cite{Fit14,Lyo21a,Lyo21thesis}.
 Thus, reachability rules subsume the class of propagation rules, allowing for either or both kinds of functionality~\cite{Lyo21thesis}.

-Our second contribution in this paper is the formulation of reachability rules for managing the introduction of quantificational formulae in labeled sequent and nested sequent proofs.
-Motivated by the work in~\cite{GorPosTiu11,LyoBer19}, we parameterize such rules with semi-Thue systems~\cite{Pos47} (i.e. certain types of context-free grammars), which encode along what paths formulae may be propagated and along what paths a rule should search for data.
-Such rules endow our nested sequent systems with a high degree of modularity as one nested sequent calculus for a first-order modal logic may be straightforwardly converted into a nested sequent calculus for another first-order modal logic by simply parameterizing the reachability rules with alternative semi-Thue systems.
+Our second contribution in this paper is the formulation of reachability rules for managing the introduction of quantificational formulae in labeled and nested sequent proofs.
+Motivated by the work in~\cite{GorPosTiu11,LyoBer19}, we parameterize such rules with (restricted versions of) semi-Thue systems~\cite{Pos47}, which encode along what paths formulae may be propagated and along what paths a rule should search for data.
+Such rules endow our nested sequent systems with a high degree of modularity as one nested calculus for a first-order modal logic may be straightforwardly converted into a nested calculus for another first-order modal logic by simply parameterizing the reachability rules with alternative semi-Thue systems.